royli1118/multiServerApp/README.md

 	java -cp server.jar activitystreamer.Server

-	When the
+	Two senarios for server:

-    if the Server is of Master type, option fields are left empty when typing the command.
+    1. Master type, option fields are left empty when typing the command.
+	If you would like to define the local port:
+    	 (default is 3780)

+    (E.g.) java -cp server.jar activitystreamer.Server -lp 3780_

-    if the Server is of Slave type, the command line must contain -rh and -rp and -s options to connect to the Master Server.
+    2. Slave type, the command line must contain -rh and -rp and -s options to connect to the Master Server.
 Otherwise this server will be regarded as a Master Server.

+    (E.g.) java -cp server.jar activitystreamer.Server -lp 3780 -rp 3780 -rh 127.0.0.1 -s groupdurian
+     This time we set a default secret :-).

 3. For the client, our group set up a Login GUI to perform login, register and anonymous login function.